1994–1996 United States broadcast television realignment: Fox upgrades in small markets

 There had previously been two "Big Three" stations to join Fox: WSVN in Miami switched from NBC on January 1, 1989, and KLMG (now KFXK-TV) in Longview, Texas, switched from CBS on April 1, 1991.
 WSVN's conversion to Fox came under unique circumstances, as it was part of the two-market, six-station South Florida realignment.
 Unlike any other Fox affiliate or owned-station, WSVN adopted a news-intensive tabloid format which shattered conventional wisdom and proved a ratings and financial success.
 WSVN news director Joel Cheatwood briefly worked with Fox on developing a network news service in 1990, and by May 1994, Fox network president Lucie Salhany called the station "the future of television".
 In Longview, CBS was available on cable from its affiliates in Dallas and Shreveport, Louisiana, which outrated KLMG locally, and there was no Fox affiliate available in the market.

 Fox had also occasionally changed its affiliate in a given market.
-Most notably, over the course of 1990, it moved to higher-rated independent stations in Birmingham, Alabama; Little Rock; and Memphis and Nashville, Tennessee.
+Most notably, over the course of 1990, it moved to higher-rated independent stations in Birmingham, Alabama; Little Rock, Arkansas; and Memphis and Nashville, Tennessee.
 Consolidation among independents also led to switches such as the Nashville move, in which new affiliate WZTV bought the Fox affiliation and the rights to much of the programming aired by WXMT; the 1990 programming merger of WNYB-TV into WUTV in Buffalo, New York; the 1991 purchase of KOKH-TV in Oklahoma City by the owners of Fox affiliate KAUT-TV, who moved Fox to KOKH and donated KAUT to OETA; and the 1992 purchase of the assets of bankrupt WXGZ-TV serving Green Bay, Wisconsin, by that city's WGBA-TV.